lyang301/PTZ_SI/README.md

 # Supplementary Information for "Modelling Molecular Emitters in Organic LightEmitting Diodes with the Quantum MechanicalBespoke Force Field"

+QUBE FF are generated with QUBEKit, for details, see https://github.com/qubekit/QUBEKit.

 The following folders contain:

 ## FF_and_pdb